tepkool01/elderscrolls/README.md

 ---

 # Considerations

+A list of general notes during the creation of this app.

+## Notes

+- The loading bar at the top exists, but might be considered small to see.
+There is also a text string within the body as a back-up.
+There are alternative loading indicators to add.

+## Improvements

 - Could have used Nuxt for better SEO, improved layout, etc, but trying to keep everything ***simple***
 - Could have used slots, but decided to lay out everything in a single Card component
 - Could have broken API into modules, but there is only one central call